AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

   ** Note that in order to boot macOS, only change required to make from its default setting is "Secure Boot Enable" **

-# Grubshell BIOS Mod
+# Grub Shell BIOS Mod

 These modifications in BIOS are not required to boot macOS at all and can be ignored, but is done to enable features that are otherwise would not be available.

-To change below BIOS settings, [ModGrubShell](https://github.com/datasone/grub-mod-setup_var/releases) is required
+To change below BIOS settings, [ModGrub](https://github.com/datasone/grub-mod-setup_var/releases) is required

 For Dell BIOS extraction to find offset, please refer to Dreamwhite's [guide](https://github.com/dreamwhite/bios-extraction-guide).